Mutaib bin Abdullah Al Saud: Views

 Saudi university students organized demonstrations at King Khalid University in March 2012, complaining about negative conditions.
 Prince Mutaib considered these demonstrations as a threat against the security of the Kingdom.
 He told that reducing problems and meeting the students' demands were not more urgent than security and stability of the country.
 He further argued that as a result of recent events in the Arab countries, they should be alert to maintain the stability and security of Saudi Arabia.

 In Spring 2013 Prince Mutaib stated "religion (should) not enter into politics" which led a serious concern among religious leaders.
 Just two days after this statement of Prince Mutaib the clergy met with King Abdullah to express their concern.
-In addition, Grand Mufti Sheikh Abdulaziz Al Tarifi responded Prince Mutaib's statement in a tweet: “whoever says there is no relationship between religion and politics worships two gods, one in the heavens and one on earth.”
+In addition, Sheikh Abdulaziz Al Tarifi responded Prince Mutaib's statement in a tweet: “whoever says there is no relationship between religion and politics worships two gods, one in the heavens and one on earth.”